Smoked Pork Shoulder

 5. We then added the pork shoulder to the grate.

 6. Now you let the smoker work it’s magic.
-I hung out by the pool because I was on vacation and it was a WARM (i.e. 87 degrees) and BEAUTIFUL (i.e. no clouds in the sky) day and I continued adding wood chips as needed and misted the pork from time to time.
+I hung out by the pool because I was on a vacation day and it was a WARM (i.e. 87 degrees) and BEAUTIFUL (i.e. no clouds in the sky) day and I continued adding wood chips as needed and misted the pork from time to time with water.

 Preparing your Pork for Serving – Step 4/Day 3